This post contains affiliate links for your convenience. View our full disclosure policy here.

 Whether you call him Punxsutawney Phil, Wiarton Willy, Shubenacadie Sam, or one of the many other names for this cute little furry friend – February 2nd is the day this little groundhog decides our fate about how much longer we must deal with the snow.
-This groundhog day craft for kids is a perfect way to add in some fun learning about this special day!
+This Groundhog Day Craft for Kids pairs perfectly with our groundhog math center and is a great way to add in some fun learning about this special day!

 How to Make the Groundhog Day Craft

-1. Grab your pieces of craft foam.
-We will be cutting out the ears, nose and teeth from this.
+1. First, grab your pieces of craft foam.
+We will be cutting out the ears, nose, and teeth from this.

-a.
-Cut two half moon shapes out of the brown for his ears.
+- Carefully cut two half-moon shapes out of the brown for his ears.

-c.
-Cut a half oval out of the white for his teeth.
-For this one you will also draw a black line down the center to divide his two front teeth.
+- Cut a half oval out of the white for his teeth.
+For this one, you will also draw a black line down the center to divide his two front teeth.

 2. For his body, get your six pom poms.
 You will glue the two larger ones together.
 Add the four smaller ones for hands and feet (two on the sides and two at the bottom).

-3. Grab the glue and stick on those craft foam ears, nose and teeth onto the top of the larger pom pom.
-Also add in the googly eyes above the nose.
+3. Next, grab the glue and stick on those craft foam ears, nose, and teeth onto the top of the larger pom pom.
+Also, add in the googly eyes above the nose.

 6. Glue your paper cup to one side of the cardboard.
 Make it so it is centered around the hole you just cut out.